Child custody is an issue with divorcing parents. Custody may also be an issue for unmarried parents.

 Read Custody Evaluations in Minnesota for more information about costs, who is involved and what happens during a custody evaluation.

-Because most Judges hold a neutral custody evaluator’s opinion in high regard, often the parties are able to reach an agreement at this point.
+Because most Judges hold a neutral custody evaluator’s opinion in high regard, often parents reach an agreement at this point.
 As with ADR processes, after signing and submitting this agreement the Court, if the Judge signs, it becomes a binding custody order for the parents.

 Judges, like custody evaluators, use the best interests of the child standard to make custody decisions in Minnesota.
 Minnesota law requires him or her to consider 12 factors.
 They are listed under Minnesota Statutes, Section 518.17.